r-chong/portfolio-v1/README.md

 # Getting Started
 To view this website, simply open the index.html file in a web browser.
 You can also view it online at [reesechong.com](https://reesechong.com)

-Thank you for visiting my portfolio website!
-I hope you enjoy it as much as I enjoyed creating it.